zendframework/zf2-documentation/docs/languages/en/tutorials/quickstart.intro.mvc.rst

 Zend Framework
 --------------

-Zend Framework is an open source, object oriented web application framework for *PHP* 5.
+Zend Framework is an open source, object-oriented web application framework for *PHP* 5.
 Zend Framework is often called a 'component library', because it has many loosely coupled components that you can use more or less independently.
 But Zend Framework also provides an advanced Model-View-Controller (*MVC*) implementation that can be used to establish a basic structure for your Zend Framework applications.
 A full list of Zend Framework